ingridclaire/mern-redux-template/README.md

 You'll need to have a MongoDB Atlas account, with a database created.

+The client folder was initialized using create-react-app.
+React-router is set up in App.js and ready to add your routes to.

 ## Installation Instructions

 Clone the repo to your machine.